-Unfortunately, aging for many is compromised by poor health and costly health care expenses.
+Even prior to the public health crisis caused by COVID-19, aging for many is compromised by poor health and costly health care expenses.
 The baby boomer generation trends provide a stark picture of what’s to come for older Americans.
 Although individuals are living longer than previous generations, they’re not necessarily living healthier.
 A 2013 JAMA Internal Medicine letter found that adults 55-74 years old had significantly higher rates of chronic disease, more disability and lower self-reported health than members of the previous generation at the same age.

 Improving Senior Health

 An unhealthy lifestyle is a driving factor for both chronic disease and cost trends.
 Despite being the generation who brought recreational fitness into the mainstream, 52% of baby boomers report no physical activity compared to approximately 17% in the previous generation.

 Given these trends, it’s a pivotal time to make it easier to adopt healthy behaviors to make aging with vitality a possibility.
 Tivity Health understands how this unique, changing senior population needs dynamic programming and support necessary for healthy living.
 We’ve supported seniors for nearly 30 years through our flagship brand SilverSneakers®, the leading fitness and community engagement program for older adults.